vic-ma/howtodismantle.github.io/_posts/2025-08-08-Hub-Flows-II-Cache-Me-If-You-Can-Data-Distribution-for-SAP-Capacity-Data.md

 Instead, you want to query the data once, and then distribute it to all your Peakboard instances---a hub and spoke model.
 That way, you reduce the workload on your ERP system down to the bare minimum.

-So, you create a Hub Flow that queries your SAP system for the necessary data, and stores it in a Hub list.
+So, you create a Hub Flow that queries your ERP system for the necessary data, and stores it in a Hub list.
 It repeats this process every 90 seconds, so the Hub list always stays up to date.
-Then, each of your Peakboard instances can get the data they need asynchronously, by pulling it from the Hub list---all without ever having to bother your SAP system.
+Then, each of your Peakboard instances can get the data they need asynchronously, by pulling it from the Hub list---all without ever having to bother your ERP system.

-list refreshes every 90 seconds and contains all the operations that are supposed to be processed by any of the connected workplaces.
+Now that we've explained the motivation for this example, let's dive into how you actually build it.

-## Collecting the data
+## Collect the data

+First, we need to collect the data we need, in our ERP system.
+For this example, lets say that we need workplace capacity data.

-The main basis for the workplace capacity is the well-known transaction COOIS.
-We already discussed it early 2024 in [this article](/Dismantle-SAP-Production-How-to-get-the-next-work-orders-of-a-workplace-by-using-COOIS-transaction-in-Peakboard.html).
-The screenshots show the selection screen and the output in the SAP Gui.
+The main method for retrieving workplace capacity data is the well-known transaction COOIS.
+We have an [article on COOIS](/Dismantle-SAP-Production-How-to-get-the-next-work-orders-of-a-workplace-by-using-COOIS-transaction-in-Peakboard.html), if you need a refresher.
+The following screenshots show the selection screen and the output in the SAP GUI.
 We store our selection (layout and plant) in a variant that we can use later.

 ![image](/assets/2025-08-08/010.png)